ProjecteEndCipher/Cipher-Panel/README.md

-# Other things you can do to prevent being attacked by cipher
+# Other things you can do to prevent being attacked by Cipher

 Consider adding the [Warden](https://discord.com/invite/jeFeDRasfs) to your discord server.
-It's a great resource that can help remove cheaters and leakers (people who participate in sharing leaked paid resources) from your community or support hack products like cipher.
+It's a great resource that can help remove cheaters and leakers (people who participate in sharing leaked paid resources) from your community or support hack products like Cipher.

 Make sure to install the latest updates of whatever framework you are using for [ESX](https://github.com/esx-framework/esx-legacy) | [ESX Discord](https://discord.esx-framework.org) [QBCore](https://github.com/qbcore-framework/qb-core) | [QBCore Discord](https://discord.gg/qbcore)